lucasgfreeman/coffeeshop-revenue-analysis/README.md

 - Location foot traffic
 - Daily revenue

-The goal is to identify which variables most strongly influence daily revenue and quantify their impact using regression.
+The goal is to identify which variables most strongly influence daily revenue and quantify their impact using a regression analysis.

 * * *